Black-Box Detection of Language Model Watermarks: Detecting Red-Green Watermarks

 using the empirical median to improve robustness to unpredictable behavior caused by different $t_1$.
 Then, we calculate the following two binary functions, which flag cases where we believe the model's probability was affected by a watermark:

 and

 with $r \in \mathbb{R}^+$ a parameter of the test.
 In practice, to account for model unpredictability, we use the empirical median conditioned on $t_1$ in \cref{eq:red_flagging_KGW_R,eq:red_flagging_KGW_G}.
-For simplicity, let us denote $t_1 \in \{1, \ldots, N\}$ and $t_2 \in \{1, \ldots, M\}$.
-Let $cnt_x(t_2) = \max \left(\sum_{t_1=1}^{N} R_x(t_1,t_2), \sum_{t_1=1}^{N} G_x(t_1,t_2)\right)$ count the number of consistently flagged values for fixed $t_2$.
+For simplicity, let us denote $t_1 \in \{1, \ldots, N_1\}$ and $t_2 \in \{1, \ldots, N_2\}$.
+Let $cnt_x(t_2) = \max \left(\sum_{t_1=1}^{N_1} R_x(t_1,t_2), \sum_{t_1=1}^{N_1} G_x(t_1,t_2)\right)$ count the number of consistently flagged values for fixed $t_2$.
 We define the following test statistic:

 The null hypothesis of our test is $\forall t_2\colon~\delta'_{t_2}(x)=0$, \ie the model is not watermarked.
 To obtain a $p$-value, we apply a Monte Carlo permutation test to $S_x$, checking if the flagged values are correlated with $t_2$ in a way that indicates a Red-Green watermark.
 Namely, we sample a set of permutations $\sigma$ of the matrix $L$ uniformly at random, and calculate a 99\% confidence interval of $\Pr[S_x(\sigma(L)) \geq S_x(L)]$, whose upper bound we take as our $p$-value.
 When this value is small, we interpret that as evidence of a watermark.
 Because \cref{eq:model_logit_KGW_simplified} is permutation invariant when $\delta'_{t_2}(x)=0$, this ensures that the test does not reject under the null.
 This completes our method for detection of Red-Green watermarks.
+In \cref{app:paramestimation:rg}, we discuss estimation of $\delta$ and $h$ once the Red-Green watermark presence is confirmed.